MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbOnline/audio-conferencing-in-office-365/see-change-and-reset-a-conference-id-assigned-to-a-user.md

 # <a name="view-and-reset-a-conference-id-assigned-to-a-user-in-skype-for-business-online"></a>Ver y restablecer un Id. de conferencia asignado a un usuario en Skype for Business Online

 > [!Note]
-> Para obtener información acerca de los identificadores de conferencia de usuario en Microsoft Teams, consulte [ver y restablecer un ID de conferencia asignado a un usuario en Microsoft Teams](/MicrosoftTeams/see-change-and-reset-a-conference-id-assigned-to-a-user-in-teams).
+> Para obtener información sobre los identificadores de conferencia de usuario en Microsoft Teams, vea Ver y restablecer un id. de conferencia asignado [a un usuario en Microsoft Teams.](/MicrosoftTeams/see-change-and-reset-a-conference-id-assigned-to-a-user-in-teams)

-Un identificador de conferencia se asigna automáticamente a un usuario de Skype empresarial cuando está configurado para conferencias de audio en Microsoft 365 u Office 365 y usa Microsoft como proveedor de servicios de audioconferencia.
-El identificador de conferencia asignado se envía en la invitación a la reunión cuando la reunión está programada.
-A cada una de las reuniones que una programación de usuario obtiene se les asigna un identificador de conferencia único.
+Se asigna automáticamente un id. de conferencia a un usuario de Skype Empresarial cuando se configura para Audioconferencia en Microsoft 365 u Office 365 y se usa Microsoft como el proveedor de servicios de audioconferencia.
+El id. de conferencia asignado se envía en la invitación a la reunión cuando se programa la reunión.
+A cada reunión programada por un usuario se le asignará un identificador de conferencia único.

 Although a conference ID will be automatically created and assigned to a user, there may be times when a user doesn't want to use this one and you want to set it to a certain number, or when your users can't remember or have lost their conference ID.
 You can use the **Skype for Business admin center** and Windows PowerShell to view, change, and reset their conference ID.